satazor/js-spark-md5/README.md

 This script is based in the JKM md5 library which is the fastest algorithm around (see: http://jsperf.com/md5-shootout/5)

+NOTE: Please disable Firebug while performing the test!
+      Firebug consumes a lot of memory and CPU and slows the test by a great margin

 Improvements over the JKM md5 library:

  * Functionality wrapped in a closure